-The Bharat Singh Chair for Water Resources was established by the Ministry of Water Resources (MoWR), Government of India at IIT Roorkee in 2008.
+The Bharat Singh Chair for Water Resources was established by the Ministry of Jal Shakti, Department of Water Resources, River Development and Ganga Rejuvenation (Erstwhile Ministry of Water Resources) , Government of India at IIT Roorkee in 2008.

 Main Objectives: The main objective of the Chair is to: